 What’s in it for the mentor?

-- Share your knowledge: A mentorship programme allows you to share your knowledge and experience beyond your immediate organisation, and make a difference in a young person's career.
+- Share your knowledge: A mentoring programme allows you to share your knowledge and experience beyond your immediate organisation, and make a difference in a young person's career.

-- Acquire management experience: Getting mentorship experience can be a stepping stone to managing other staff in your organisation/ company.
+- Acquire management experience: Getting mentoring experience can be a stepping stone to managing other staff in your organisation/ company.

 Guidance note for the RWSN mentoring programme

-Please feel free to take a look at the guidance note for the RWSN mentoring programme, available in English, French and Spanish, which details the role of the mentor and mentee, the timeline, suggested mentoring activities and other resources.
+Please do take a look at the guidance note for the RWSN mentoring programme, available in English, French and Spanish, which details the role of the mentor and mentee, the timeline, suggested mentoring activities and other resources.

 Who can participate